microsoft/reverse-proxy/docs/docfx/articles/config-files.md

           "Path": "/something/{**remainder}", // The path to match using ASP.NET syntax.
           "Hosts" : [ "www.aaaaa.com", "www.bbbbb.com"], // The host names to match, unspecified is any
-          "Methods" : [ "GET", "PUT" ], // The HTTP methods that match, uspecified is all "Headers" : [ // The headers to match, unspecified is any {
+          "Methods" : [ "GET", "PUT" ], // The HTTP methods that match, uspecified is all "Headers": [ // The headers to match, unspecified is any {
-              "Name" : "MyCustomHeader", // Name of the header "Values" : ["value1", "value2", "another value"], // Matches are against any of these values "Mode" : "ExactHeader", // or "HeaderPrefix", "Exists" "IsCaseSensitive" : true
+              "Name": "MyCustomHeader", // Name of the header "Values": [ "value1", "value2", "another value" ], // Matches are against any of these values "Mode": "ExactHeader", // or "HeaderPrefix", "Exists" , "Contains", "NotContains" "IsCaseSensitive": true
             }
           ],
+          "QueryParameters": [ // The query parameters to match, unspecified is any {
+              "Name": "MyQueryParameter", // Name of the query parameter "Values": [ "value1", "value2", "another value" ], // Matches are against any of these values "Mode": "Exact", // or "Prefix", "Exists" , "Contains", "NotContains" "IsCaseSensitive": true
+            }
+          ]
         },
         "MetaData" : { // List of key value pairs that can be used by custom extensions "MyName" : "MyValue"